 Anusuya, who has a Ph.D. in biological engineering, assists with patent prosecution and preparation, including drafting applications, conducting searches and responding to formal actions.

-In addition to her role with the firm, Anusuya is an adjunct faculty member at the Richard M. Fairbanks School of Public Health at Indiana University-Purdue University Indianapolis.
-She designs and teaches innovative courses that combine engineering principles and global health issues.
+Anusuya is an adjunct faculty member at the Richard M. Fairbanks School of Public Health at Indiana University-Indianapolis, where she teaches courses that combine engineering principles and global health issues.

 At UVA, she was also a postdoctoral research associate in biomedical engineering.
 Her research included evaluating bone regeneration in different animal models using a variety of scaffolds and growth factors; examining the effect of different S1P receptor specific drugs on hematopoietic and mesenchymal stem cell mobilization/engraftment in mouse and rat models; and developing novel biomaterial strategies for drug delivery to enhance endogenous tissue engineering.